Make Philly Tomato Pie at home with this simplified recipe. This Philadelphia classic is made with bread dough, pizza sauce, and grated parmesan.

 - Immersion blender to blend pizza sauce

-Why should I measure ingredients by weight?
+Why should I measure ingredients by weight for this tomato pie pizza?

 Measuring ingredients by weight is far more precise than measuring by size.
 This is especially crucial when working with bread dough.